 - Note 1: The relationship between guarantor and guarantee is as follows: - 1.
 A subsidiary whose common stock is more than 50% owned by the guarantors. - 2.
-For entities in which the Company, directly or indirectly, owned more than 90% of their shares. - 3.
-For entities that do business with the Company. - Note 2: The following are in accordance with the internal control policy "Policy and Procedures for Loaning of Funds and Making of Endorsement/Guarantees": - $1. \ \ \, The overall \ guarantee \ amounts \ and \ guarantee \ provided \ to \ any \ individual \ company \ shall \ not \ exceed \ 50\% \ and \ 40\% \ of \ the \ net \ worth \ of \ the \ endorsement \ / \ guarantee \ provider's \ latest \ financial \ statements.$ - $2. \ \ the aggregate endorsement/ \ guarantees \ amount \ and \ the \ maximum \ amount \ permitted \ to \ any \ single \ entity \ shall \ not \ exceed \ 50\% \ and \ 40\%, \ respectively, \ of the \ net \ worth \ on \ the \ latest \ financial \ statements \ of \ the \ Company \ and \ and$ - Note 3: Calculated with year-end exchange rate was (USD: NTD=1:30.7434; MYR: NTD=1:6.6979).
+For entities in which the Company, directly or indirectly, owned more than 90% of their shares. - The following are in accordance with the internal control policy "Policy and Procedures for Loaning of Funds and Making of Endorsement/Guarantees": - 1.
+The overall guarantee amounts and guarantee provided to any individual company shall not exceed 50% and 40% of the net worth of the endorsement / guarantee provider's latest financial statements. - 2. the aggregate endorsement/ guarantees amount and the maximum amount permitted to any single entity shall not exceed 50% and 40%, respectively, of the net worth on the latest financial statements of the Company